Why does UBC accommodate students with disabilities?

 - broken leg

 - flu infection

 - situational anxiety or depression that is not prolonged

 - broken or sprained arm, wrist, finger(s)

 The Centre has funds to cover some of the costs of accommodating a student with a disability.
-These funds are used to cover the costs of accommodations such as interpreting and captioning, braille production, mobility training and to hire student assistants who support the provision of accommodations for students with disabilities (alternate format production, note takers, mobility assistant, tutors, invigilators for accommodated exams that are coordinated centrally).
+These funds are used to cover the costs of accommodations such as interpreting and captioning, braille production, mobility training and to hire student assistants who support the provision of accommodations for students with disabilities (alternate format production assistants, note takers, mobility assistants, tutors, invigilators for accommodated exams that are coordinated centrally).